- Optimizely Web Experimentation

 In an Optimizely Feature Experimentation experiment running on a web server, you will want to get each user’s variation when the user makes a request for the page.
 You will use the variation key to respond to the request with one page or another page with edits to it.

-We want to make sure you have the help that you need in case the tips above do not point you to anything conclusive.
-There are three types of integrations you can have with Optimizely Experimentation, so to get the best support, please keep reading.
-When submitting support requests for data discrepancies and integrations, please provide as much detail as possible, including screenshots and code samples.
-If you are having an issue with a custom integration, we will need to know every detail of how the integration is set up and what numbers you compare to Optimizely Experimentation's data.
+When you submit support requests for data discrepancies and integrations, provide details including screenshots and code samples.
+If you are having an issue with a custom integration, send Optimizely every detail of how the integration is set up and what numbers you compare to Optimizely Experimentation's data.

 Custom analytics integrations

 Custom analytics integrations are a developer API offered and supported by Optimizely for the Optimizely Web Experimentation and Optimizely Web Personalization products.
-Although we are not able to fully support results discrepancies that may occur using these integrations, we are happy to take a look at your implementation and provide guidance using our APIs.
+Although Optimizely cannot fully support results discrepancies that may occur using these integrations, Optimizely Support can look at your implementation and provide guidance using our APIs.

 Many of our partners offer integrations with Optimizely Experimentation.
 These integrations are supported by the partners who develop them.
-Please reach out to the partner’s support team for assistance.
+Contact the partner’s support team for assistance.